eksctl-io/eksctl/.github/ISSUE_TEMPLATE/core-team-story.md

 ---
-name: Story [Core team only - DONOT USE FOR COMMUNITY ISSUES]
+name: Story [Core team only - DO NOT USE FOR COMMUNITY ISSUES]
 about: Create a User Story issue for eksctl Core Team
 title: '[Story] '
 labels: kind/story